 Whether you’ve experienced the KonMari power or not, everyone needs to get rid of old clothes eventually.
 It’s a wonderful way to unburden yourself from clothes of the past that you subconsciously retired yet have held on to for way too long.

 However, once you’ve gotten rid of all your old clothes, you might eventually get a need or itch to go shopping.
-In order to stop the vicious cycle that consumer America eggs on, we need to stop purchasing clothes every season just to fit in the latest craze.
-Don’t lose all the progress you have made through your donated items.
+In order to stop the vicious cycle, we need to stop purchasing clothes every season just to fit in the latest craze.
+Don’t lose all the progress you have made by decluttering and donating!